jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 If you press the L key from the cell track editor, a screen is opened that shows whether there are still warnings remaining in the lineage of that cell.
 If you hover your mouse over such a lineage and press E, the program will take you to the (first) warning in that lineage tree.

-If you don't want to correct everything, in the `Edit` menu there's an option to delete all lineage trees that still have errors.
-Make sure you have backed-up your data before you do this.
-You can also delete all tracking data in certain parts of the images at certain times, see [batch editing](BATCH_OPERATIONS.md) for details.
+If you don't want to correct everything, there are several options:
+* Limiting the number of time steps that you are looking at.
+In the warning screen, if you open the Edit menu, there's an option to set the minimum and maximum time point for correction.
+* Limiting the area you are looking at.
+This is most easily done by pressing L in the cell track editor, and then observing any lineages that still have warnings.
+Correct any lineages that need to be corrected (press E while you hover your mouse over them).
+Once you are satisfied, you can then delete all lineages that still have errors in them.
+This is done from the cell track editor: press `Edit > Batch deletion > Delete lineages with errors`.
+See [batch editing](BATCH_OPERATIONS.md) for more ways to delete a lot of lineages at once.

 You can change a few settings of the error checker, to make it stricter or less strict.
 In the error checking screen (the screen you opened with `E`) there are three options available in the `Edit` menu: the minimum time in between two cell divisions of the same cell, and the maximum distance a cell may move per minute.